 By Jennifer Paul, Coordinator Deaf Religious Education & Deaf Ministry St. Andrew Parish, Delavan Having resumed our pre-pandemic activities with some degree of normalcy, we have received inquiries whether we would produce more YouTube video playlists on different subjects.
-We can understand why the inquiries for a post-pandemic time, especially because of two reasons: 1.
-They found the two YouTube video playlists on "14 Holy Helpers" and "12+2 Apostles" informative and convenient (only a click away); and 2.
-The "Deaf Diaspora" is a real and growing phenomenon in our community where the population of the deaf community is widely dispersed across a large geographical area, making in-person gatherings for accessible information even more difficult and time consuming in terms of travel and logistics.

-It is humbling to see that the two YouTube video playlists are relevant, making an impact from the time they were created up to now, and that they will always be available for the deaf community to view for as long as the videos are online.
+We can understand why the inquiries for a post-pandemic time, especially because of two reasons: - 1.
+They found the two YouTube playlists on "14 Holy Helpers" and "12+2 Apostles" informative and convenient (only a click away); and - 2.
+The "Deaf Diaspora" is a real and growing phenomenon in our community, where the population of the deaf community is widely dispersed across a large geographical area, making in-person gatherings for accessible information even more difficult and time consuming in terms of travel and logistics.
+It is humbling to see that the two YouTube playlists are relevant, making an impact and that they will always be available for the deaf community to view.
 God willing, this may be a step in the right direction in response to the increasingly diasporic nature of the deaf community.
 The phenomenon makes it more challenging than ever for families of deaf children.
-The creativity and flexibility required to respond for the younger generations would not be possible without the support and guidance by Fr.
-Christopher Klusman with the Archdiocese of Milwaukee Deaf Apostolate and Fr.
+The creativity and flexibility required to respond to the younger generations would not be possible without the support and guidance by Fr.
+Christopher Klusman with the Archdiocese of Milwaukee Deaf Apostolate, and Fr.
 Oriol with St. Andrew Parish in Delavan.
 As Fr.
 Oriol had said, "we are to go where they are."
 For Lenten Retreat 2022 last spring, Fr.
-Christopher Klusman did an in-person retreat on angels, and it was found to be inspiring.
-We are going to pick it up and talk some more about them, specifically the three archangels (plus an introductory and a conclusion video), via a new YouTube video playlist during this year's Lent.
-They will be posted at regular intervals on St. Andrew's Deaf Ministry YouTube channel, where the other two YouTube video playlists are.
-So, during the Lenten season this year, over a series of several videos, we are going to learn more about our spiritual friends, and how they have been around as God's creations for his service - AND for our service!
+Christopher Klusman did an in-person retreat on angels, and it was inspiring.
+We are going to continue this topic and talk more about angels, specifically, the three archangels (plus an introductory and conclusion video), via a new YouTube playlist during Lent.
+These videos will be posted at regular intervals on St. Andrew's Deaf Ministry YouTube channel, where the other two playlists are available.
+So, during the Lenten season this year, over a series of several videos, we are going to learn more about our spiritual friends, and how they have been around as God's creations for His service - AND for our service too!
 We need to ask them to help us, to protect us, and to guide us each and every day.
 Most of all, we need help to stay vigilant against falling astray and becoming entangled in the sins of this world.
 One of Jesus' apostles, and the rock upon which the Catholic Church was built, St. Peter, cautioned: "Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
 Resist him, firm in your faith, knowing that the same kinds of suffering are being experienced by your brotherhood throughout the world."
 (1 Peter 5:8-9) As Mike Aquilina, the esteemed author of "Angels of God: The Bible, The Church & The Heavenly Hosts," puts it, "You and I are the battleground, and we are the spoils of war.
-For us to ignore the angels would be a sign not only of disordered pride but of colossal stupidity."
-How humbling it ► THE DELAVAN CORNER - Continued on Page 3.
+For us to ignore the angels would be a sign not only ► THE DELAVAN CORNER - Continued on Page 3.